Wednesday, June 24th, 2015

 Researchers at the University of Southern California examined a new diet intervention that can be followed just five days a month while improving several health measures, including reducing the risk of developing cardiovascular disease.

-“Strict fasting is hard for people to stick to, and it can also be dangerous, so we developed a complex diet that triggers the same effects […]
+“Strict fasting is hard for people to stick to, and it can also be dangerous, so we developed a complex diet that triggers the same effects in […]

 1 Comment